Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with

 \subsection{Cilium Assembly and Tubulin-Modulating Drugs}

-GO biological processes related to cilia were significantly enriched in the top-ranking predictions RL and SVM predictions (yellow nodes in \Cref{fig:term-networks}(g), e.g., ``cilium assembly,'' $p$-value \pvalue{9.16}{-52} for RL) but not in the human interactors of SARS-CoV-2 ($p$-value $0.31$).
+GO biological processes related to cilia were significantly enriched in the top-ranking RL and SVM predictions.
+An example is ``cilium assembly'' ($p$-value \pvalue{6.84}{-26} for RL vs. $0.31$ in the human interactors of SARS-CoV-2.
 Many proteins annotated to this term belong to the tubulin family, which are components of microtubules.
-The SARS-CoV-2 M protein binds to two $\gamma$-tubulins (TUBGCP2 and TUBGCP3), which interact with several $\alpha$- and $\beta$-tubulins among the top 332 predictions (\Cref{fig:term-networks}(g)).
-Microtubules are polymers that provide shape and structure to eukaryotic cells and are necessary in cell transport and cell division, among other functions~\cite{2000-nogales-annu-rev-biochem-microtubule}. $\alpha$- and $\beta$-tubulins compose microtubule filaments, while $\gamma$-tubulins connect them to the microtubule organizing center.
+The SARS-CoV-2 M protein binds to two $\gamma$-tubulins (TUBGCP2 and TUBGCP3), which interact with several $\alpha$- and $\beta$-tubulins among the top 332 predictions (\Cref{fig:term-networks}(c,d)).
+Microtubules are polymers that provide shape and structure to eukaryotic cells and are necessary in cell transport and cell division, among other functions~\citep{2000-nogales-annu-rev-biochem-microtubule}. $\alpha$- and $\beta$-tubulins compose microtubule filaments, while $\gamma$-tubulins connect them to the microtubule organizing center.